A fresh and provocative book review on my other blog Troutbirder II

 whether computer' should be a masculine or a feminine noun.
 Each

-group was asked to give four reasons
+group was asked to give four reasons for its recommendation.

 The men's group decided that 'computer' should definitely be of the